kylemanna/blog.kylemanna.com/_posts/2013-06-15-remote-ssh-copy-paste-buffers-using-fssh.md

 Utilities
 ---------
-* fssh - create a forwarding ssh connection for use with ui_copy and ui_paste.
+* <code>fssh</code> - create a forwarding ssh connection for use with ui_copy and ui_paste.
 In addition to creating the port forward, the ssh operation should operate transparently.
-* ui_copy - copy data from stdin to the local or remote GUI copy-paste buffer.
+* <code>ui_copy</code> - copy data from stdin to the local or remote GUI copy-paste buffer.
-* ui_paste - copy data from the local or remote GUI copy-paste buffer to stdout.
+* <code>ui_paste</code> - copy data from the local or remote GUI copy-paste buffer to stdout.